-Russell County, Virginia was founded in 1786 from a section of Washington County by Colonel William Russell.
-The first court met in May of 1786 in the home of William Robinson in the Castle's Woods settlement.
+Russell County, Virginia was founded by Colonel William Russell in 1786 out of a section of Washington County.
+The first court met in May of 1786 in the home of William Robinson in the Castle's Woods settlement area.
 Later, a structure, now referred to as the "Old Courthouse", was built for the County Seat.
 The current courthouse, located in Lebanon, has been in use since 1874.
 With a starting population of less than 4,000 people, Russell County has now expanded to be home to more than 28,000 people.